 Myth #3 – My Lifestyle Won’t Affect My Premiums

 The lifestyle of an insurance policyholder is thoroughly examined to assess the risks associated with that person.
-Factors, such as smoking, occupation, location and weight, can all affect premiums.
-Even having a risky hobby like rock climbing can affect premium rates.
-If all facts are not disclosed with the insurer, one could lose their coverage when needed the most.
+Factors such as smoking, occupation, location, and weight can all affect premiums.
+Even having a risky hobby like rock climbing can impact premium rates.
+If all facts are not disclosed to the insurer, one could lose their coverage when it is most needed.

 Myth #4 – The Best Way to Obtain Life Insurance is by Buying Online